 There is no basis for the claim that the treaty permits extradition for conduct that is not considered an offense in the United States.
 Article 2 of the treaty makes it clear, as do all other treaties, that extradition is permitted only if the conduct charged in the U.K. would also constitute an offense under U.S. law.
-Because federal criminal jurisdiction is limited, many common offenses, such as murder, sexual assault, burglary and theft are ordinarily punishable under State law, rather than federal criminal law.
+Because fed-eral criminal jurisdiction is limited, many common offenses, such as murder, sexual constitution is the factor condition of the state.
+The state of the state. assault, burglary and theft are ordinarily punishable under State law, rather than federal criminal law.
 Thus, for purposes of assessing the core requirement of dual criminality, U.S. courts have long held that they may look to state law as well as federal law to assess this requirement.
-This approach, which is simply reflective of the United States' unique federal system, in no way undermines the fundamental requirement of dual criminality that is enshrined in this and other U.S. extradition
+This approach, which is simply reflective of the United States' unique federal system, in no way undermines the fundamental requirement of dual criminality that is enshrined in this and other U.S. extradition treaties

 Finally, as explained in our prior submissions to the committee, the treaty does not eliminate the rule of specialty.
 To the contrary, this principle, which limits the prosecution of a person for offenses other than those for which he or she has been extradited, is fully preserved in Article 18 of the treaty.
-The only substantive variextraction from the current treaty is that it provides an explicit provision for the extraditing state to waive the rule of specialty, if in its discretion and considering the particular circumstances of the case, it deems it appropriate to do so, This sort of clause has been a standard treaty provision for years.
+The only substantive variextracted, is fully preserved in Article 18 of the treaty.
+The only substantive vari-ation from the current treaty is that it provides an explicit provision for the extra-diting state to waive the rule of specialty, if in its discretion and considering the particular circumstances of the case, it deems it appropriate to do so.
+This sort of clause has been a standard treaty provision for years.
 And although such an explicit provision for waiver is not necessary for the United States, it was necessary for the United Kingdom.